Office: Sturm College of Law

 The Graduate Tax Program at the University of Denver has been providing high-quality education for tax professionals for more than 40 years.
 The demand for our graduates continues to increase, along with the complexity of our nation’s tax laws.
 Our curriculum combines both the law and accounting aspects of tax practice, giving our graduates the ability to provide practical, results-driven advice to their clients.

-We offer degree tracks that meet your academic and professional needs and prepare you to continue your career in Tax, including an LLM for lawyers, Master of Taxation for accountants and other graduate students, and a flexible online program for those who cannot be here in person.
+We offer degree tracks that meet your academic and professional needs and prepare you to continue your career in Tax, including an LLM for lawyers and a Master of Taxation for accountants and other graduate students in an online program.

 Our Graduate Tax Program continues to update its curriculum to reflect the latest changes in the law and offers an in-depth, cutting-edge tax curriculum that meets students’ professional needs.
-Our academic program focuses exclusively on taxation, and includes courses in international taxation, state and local taxation, estate planning, individual taxation, entity taxation and tax controversy.
+Our academic program focuses exclusively on taxation, and includes courses in international taxation, estate planning, individual taxation, entity taxation and tax controversy.

 You also can earn credit by participating in our Low Income Taxpayer Clinic (LITC), which has served the Denver community since 1982.
 This hands-on, real-world experience provides students the opportunity to handle work papers, participate in research and represent clients before the IRS and Tax Court.
 Participation in the clinic creates a multidisciplinary network that lasts long after graduation.
-LITC participation is available for both online and campus students.
+LITC participation is available online.

 Master of Laws in Taxation